 Although the pyramid is not a one-size-fits-all solution for narrative fiction, a story missing one or more of the elements in Freytag’s pyramid can feel incomplete, or can fail to engage.
 Understanding Freytag’s pyramid will help you nail your story’s major plot points and draw readers deeper into your writing.

-Predating Freytag by more than two thousand years, Aristotle wrote in his Poetics that the unified plot structure in a drama is shaped like a pyramid, suggesting that a play should should have a beginning, middle, and end.
+In Aristotle’s Poetics, he writes that the structure of a drama is shaped like a pyramid, suggesting that a play should have a beginning, middle, and end.
 Freytag expanded on Aristotle’s three-act structure to create his five-act pyramid.

 1. Freytag’s Pyramid begins with exposition

 Exposition has earned a bad name, and wrongly so.
 A novel without exposition would be a boring one indeed.
-In fact, exposition needs to be used sparingly and with an understanding of its purpose: to explain.
+In fact, exposition needs to be used sparingly, and with an understanding of its purpose: to explain.

-When implementing Freytag’s Pyramid, the story’s beginning is the ground on which you lay the foundation for your reader.
+When implementing the Pyramid, the story’s beginning is the ground on which you lay the foundation for your reader.
 The first page, or even the first sentence, is where you orient the reader by establishing the theme, setting, and by introducing the main characters.